Nine tenants evicted from north Dublin property by men in masks and dark clothing

 “That has not been finally resolved, that has not been fully resolved,” he said, adding he had not been aware of the property’s repossession until he was contacted by the tenants.

-A spokesman for Goldman Sachs, which controls Beltany, said the fund sold the property on June 2nd but it is unclear who it was sold to.
+A spokesman for Goldman Sachs, which controls Beltany, said the fund sold the property on June 2nd to an individual.

 Elias Niyi Adbo Jegede (47) was another tenant at the house, who came to Ireland from Nigeria in 2005, and had been living in the home for several years.